-The most common land use is for cropping (76%), followed by sheep for wool and meat (both 62%).
+The most common land use is for cropping (76%), followed by sheep for wool and meat (both 62%) and pasture 54%.
 The median land holding was 1500ha, held over two properties within the Eyre Peninsula.
-76% of respondents live on their Eyre Peninsula property, with the median length of family ownership being 50 years.
-Overall, respondents had a median age of 59 years and 90% were male.
+76% of respondents live on their Eyre Peninsula property, with the median length of family ownership sitting at 50 years.
+Overall, respondents had a median age of 59 years and 90% of respondents were male.